-A combination of so many things that I love: apples, cinnamon, cheesecake, caramel (I used homemade Dulce de Leche), and a buttery, slightly sweet oat topping.
+A combination of so many things that I love: apples, cinnamon, cheesecake, caramel (I used homemade Dulce de Leche, or try this Caramel Sauce), and a buttery, slightly sweet oat topping.
 A perfect end to a Thanksgiving meal- a perfect end to just about any meal!

 The recipe is long, but not complicated.
 While there are a lot of ingredients, each layer is easy to put together.
 Just make sure you have all of your layers ready to go before putting things into the pan.